 But the man was different; the level of confidence he possessed was unparalleled, and his self-belief was head and shoulders above the rest.

 He had no backup left, the house was sold, and all he had was some remains left after paying back the bank loans.

 However, he still decided to give the company another try.
-This decision was his breakthrough; the results were astonishing; it was something that never happened in history before, something like a script from a movie to real life.
+This decision was his breakthrough; the results were astonishing; it never happened in history before, something like a script from a movie to real life.

 This was the story of unbelievable confidence and remarkable self-belief played by an extraordinary man- ELON MUSK.

 From being broke in 2008 to be the seventh richest man on the Forbes list, the story of Mr. Musk is nothing short of inspiration.

 How Failures Lead to Future Success